Latent Denoising Makes Good Tokenizers: Implementation

-\paragraph{Generative model training.} We use a standardized training recipe for all generative models.
-Specifically, we follow the hyperparameters from~\cite{yao2025reconstruction}, training generative models with a global batch size of 1024, using AdamW~\cite{Loshchilov2019} with a constant learning rate of $2\times10^{-4}$, without warm-up, gradient clipping, or weight decay.
+\textbf{Generative model training.} We use a standardized training recipe for all generative models.
+Specifically, we follow the hyperparameters from~\cite{yao2025reconstruction}, training generative models with a global batch size of 1024, using AdamW~\citep{Loshchilov2019} with a constant learning rate of $2\times10^{-4}$, without warm-up, gradient clipping, or weight decay.
 Autoregressive models adopt the three-layer 1024-channel \emph{diffloss} MLP from~\cite{li2025autoregressive}.
 For ablation studies, we train generative models for 100 epochs.
-For larger-scale experiments on MAR models, we train them for 800 epochs.
-All models utilize exponential moving average (EMA) with a decay rate of 0.9999.
-We always standardize tokenizer outputs by subtracting the mean and dividing by the standard deviation, both computed from the ImageNet training set.
-For publicly available tokenizers, we use their official standardization steps.
-Unless noted otherwise, we report FID@50k scores with classifier-free guidance (CFG), with optimal CFG scales searched from FID@10k results.
-We abbreviate FID@50k as FID.
+For larger-scale experiments on MAR models, we train for 800 epochs.